Mysterious Bombing at Bank of Oviedo

 American Legion members from Sanford were called in to help patrol the streets.
 Terrified residents welcomed the reassurance.
 The troops especially focused on guarding the Smith residence and the home of other officers of the failed bank, such as board of directors member B. F. Wheeler.

-No further aggressions occurred.
-But nor was any progress ever made in either of the two (obviously linked) cases.
+No further aggressions occurred, but no progress was ever made in either of the two (obviously linked) cases.

 In the aftermath of the bank failure and two explosions, the country fell further into depression.
-The truck farming industry of Oviedo was significantly impacted by those economically challenging times.
+Those economically challenging times significantly impacted Oviedo’s truck farming industry.
 The bank’s assets were later liquidated, and eventually, depositors received a dividend for pennies on the dollar of their overall balance.

 The bombings remain unsolved to this day.